-Figure 11 provides statistical evidence of a teleconnection linking negative SLAs to cyclones with centres that are located thousands of kilometres from the station.
-The yellow areas far away from the stations in Fig. 10 show that a cyclone positioned in those areas is linked to negative SLAs at these two stations.
-Therefore, this figure clearly shows the connection between intensity of cyclones in the opposite part of the basin and negative anomalies at İskenderun and Alexandria.
+Figure 11 provides a statistical evidence of a teleconnection linking negative SLAs to cyclones whose centers are located thousands of kilometers far away from the station.
+The yellow areas far away from the station 10 show that a cyclone positioned in those areas is linked to negative SLAs at these two stations.
+Therefore, this figure clearly shows the connection between intensity of cyclones in the opposite part of the basin and negative anomalies at Iskenderun and Alexandria.

-The patterns in Figs. 9 and 11 are consistent with the geographical distribution of cyclone centres in Figs. 6 and 7.
-The correspondence is not exact but this should be expected.
-In fact, Figs. 6 and 7 include only the largest SLA events while Fig. 9 represents the mean SLA response to all cyclones that crossed the MR during the hindcast.
+The patterns in figure 9 and 11 are consistent with the geographical distribution of cyclone centres in figures 6 and 7.
+The correspondence is not exact, but this should be expected.
+In fact, figures 6 and 7 include only the largest SLA events, while figure 9 represents the mean SLA response to all cyclones that crossed the MR during the hindcast.